Alan-Lomax/MaxDuino/README.md

 The latter can be used to order your own PCB's from a fab shop of your choice.
 Included are sample sketches for testing, along with detailed build instructions (in Excel)

-# Panel Version
-The working PCB is sized 50mmm x 100 mm which means it can easily be panelized in sets of two.
-There is a seperate folder containing the Panelized version of the Gerbers.
-Note that all EDITS must be done in the 'single PCB version' and then be repanelized.
-Creating a new panel version is done by running a script.
-It panelizes the single version into an array you specify (two rows, one collumn).

 ## Status of MAXDuino development
 ### Rev 1.1 The current 'Production version' with the following fixes / enhancements:
 <Li> (Schematic + PCB) Fix DCC decoder circuit.</Li>
 <Li> (Schematic + PCB) Remove R3 - not required as pullup is included in U2</Li>